postmanlabs/httpbin/README.md

 ## DESCRIPTION

 Testing an HTTP Library can become difficult sometimes.
-[PostBin.org](http://postbin.org) is fantastic for testing POST requests, but not much else.
+[RequestBin](http://requestb.in) is fantastic for testing POST requests, but doesn't let you control the response.
 This exists to cover all kinds of HTTP scenarios.
 Additional endpoints are being considered.

 All endpoint responses are JSON-encoded.